Giants' Hunter Strickland to Undergo Surgery for Hand Injury After Punching Door

 Strickland, 29, is 3-3 this season with a 2.84 ERA, 1.23 WHIP, 29 strikeouts in 31.2 innings and 13 saves in 17 opportunities.
 He was solid in the closer's role with Mark Melancon out of action following pronator surgery.

-With Strickland now on the shelf and Melancon not physically ready for closing duties, Tony Watson and Sam Dyson will assume ninth-inning duties.
+With Strickland now on the shelf and Melancon not physically ready for closing duties, Tony Watson and Sam Dyson will assume the ninth-inning gig.
 According to Pavlovic, "Bochy said one of them will get the lion's share of the save opportunities."